 Some colleges and universities charge students an application fee when they apply for university admissions.
 If you qualified and utilized an ACT or SAT fee waiver when you took the ACT/SAT exams, you can use the following Application Fee Waivers.

 □ ACT FEE WAIVER or COUNSELING FEE WAIVER (These files can be filled out.
-Type in your information and have Ms. Reyna sign the documents.
+Type in your information and have our counselor sign the documents.
 You can scan and email/fax the file directly to the university admissions office.)

-□ SAT FEE WAIVER (If you took the SAT exam instead, visit Ms. Reyna so she can give you the SAT Fee waiver.)
+□ SAT FEE WAIVER (If you took the SAT exam instead, visit our counselor so she can give you the SAT Fee waiver.)

 □ TEXAS STATE FEE WAIVER (If you are applying to Texas State, the university has its own fee waiver.
-Fill the document out and have Ms. Reyna sign it as well.)
+Fill the document out and have our counselor sign it as well.)

 □ TEXAS TECH FEE WAIVER (If you are applying to Texas Tech, the university has its own fee waiver.
-Fill the document out and have Ms. Reyna sign.)
+Fill the document out and have our counselor sign.)

 High School Transcript Request Form

 Colleges and universities are going to want copies of both your high school and college transcripts.
 Official college transcripts can be ordered directly from STC.
-You must fill out this form and turn it in to our Registrar, Ms. Gonzalez, when you request a high school transcript.
+You must fill out this form and turn it in to our Registrar when you request a high school transcript.
 Let her know if the transcript needs to be official or unofficial.

 □ HIGH SCHOOL TRANSCRIPT REQUEST FORM (This file can be filled out.
-Type in your information and give it to Ms. Gonzalez in the front office.
-Give her a day or two to process your request.)
+Type in your information and give it to our Registrar in the front office.
+Give our Registrar a day to process your request.)

 Letter of Recommendation Request